The Expat Explore Story

-From 200 passengers in 2005, to over 15,000 passengers per annum in 2016, Expat Explore offers over 50 tour packages to destinations across Europe, the UK, Turkey, Greece, Croatia and Egypt.
+From 200 passengers in 2005, to over 17,000 passengers per annum in 2019, today Expat Explore offers over 50 tour packages to destinations across Europe, the UK, the USA and Canada, Asia, Africa, the Middle East and South America.
 Since its first tour, Expat Explore Travel has been conducting expert-led coach tours to Europe and the UK.
-A company started by two South African travellers, Expat Explore grew out of their desire to share their knowledge and expertise with others.
+Expat Explore began with two South African travellers who wanted to share their knowledge and travel expertise with the world.

-Expat has always had a focus on providing once-in-a-lifetime travel experiences at an accessible price, delivered at the highest quality possible standards.
-Over the years, many thousands of passengers of all ages and backgrounds have explored the world’s most enticing destinations with us.
-We’re proud to be celebrating 12 years on the road and to think back on all the memorable experiences.
+Providing people with once-in-a-lifetime travel experiences, at an accessible price and delivered to the highest possible standards, has been a focus of Expat Explore from the beginning.
+Over the years, thousands of passengers of all ages and backgrounds have explored the world’s most enticing destinations with us.
+We’re proud to be celebrating over 10 years on the road.

 1997-2002: Carl and Jakes first taste Europe

-Around the same time, Jakes discovers Europe and the UK on a university scholarship
+Around the same time, Jakes discovered Europe and the UK on a university scholarship.

 2002-2003: Carl & Jakes arrive in London as expats